Nanolx/NanoDroid/README.md

 The `nanodroid-overlay` script handles the debloat feature

 * pseudo-debloat applications in Magisk Mode
 * force-debloat applications in System Mode
 * show the list of debloated apps
-  * show the lits of non-debloated apps
+* show the list of non-debloated apps
 * add or remove apps from the list of debloated apps

-  * Full details on the NanoDroid-Overlay Script [> Details](doc/NanoDroidOverlay.md)
+Full details on the NanoDroid-Overlay Script [> Details](doc/NanoDroidOverlay.md)

 #### NanoDroid-Prop

 The `nanodroid-prop` script utilizes Magisk's resetprop to alter system properties

 * add system properties (Magisk-only)
   * both on-the-fly and permanently
 * properties set by this script survive NanoDroid updates

 Full details on the NanoDroid-Prop Script [> Details](doc/NanoDroidProp.md)